 ShiftGrit Psychology & Counselling - ocd therapy edmonton

 OCD Therapy Edmonton: Providing Support and Hope for Those Struggling with Obsessive-Compulsive Disorder

 Obsessive-compulsive disorder (OCD) is a mental health condition characterized by intrusive thoughts and repetitive behaviours.
-OCD therapy in Edmonton often focuses on limiting beliefs, exposure therapy, and reconditioning via Exposure & Integration (REI) (more commonly referred to as Reprocessing) to help individuals manage their symptoms.
+OCD therapy in Edmonton often focuses on limiting beliefs, exposure therapy, and reconditioning to help individuals manage their symptoms.
 Limiting beliefs are negative thoughts that can contribute to anxiety and distress.
 Exposure therapy involves gradually exposing oneself to the source of stress in a controlled setting to reduce fear and anxiety.
 Together, these approaches can be effective in helping individuals with OCD manage their symptoms and improve their quality of life.

-Catalyzing Breakthroughs in OCD Management: The Shift Protocol’s Impact on Edmonton’s Therapy Landscape
+Catalyzing Breakthroughs in OCD Management: The Shift Program’s Impact on Edmonton’s Therapy Landscape

+ShiftGrit Psychology & Counselling - ocd therapy edmonton